medikoo/deferred/README.md

 ### all(...)

 Same as `join`, with that difference that all arguments need to be succesful.
-If there's any error, chain execution is stopped (following functions are not invoked), and promise is rejected with error that broke the chain.
-In succesful case promise value is  same as with `join`, we get array of results.
+If there's any error, chain execution is stopped (following functions are not called), and promise is rejected with error that broke the chain.
+In succesful case returned promise value is same as with `join`, array of results.

 <a name="control-flow-first" />
 ### first(...)